 Beginner and intermediate/ advanced classes are offered in both wheel throwing and handbuilding, and a state-of-the-art kiln is on site.

-Drop in on Tuesdays in April during this open session for personal instruction and demonstrations with Ceramics Program Director Rich Conti.
-Take advantage of open studio time to practice.
+Drop-In on Tuesdays during open session for personal instruction, demonstrations and queries as requested.
+Take advantage of open studio time the rest of the week to practice.
 This session is highly recommended if you are new to wheel throwing or would like to get back in the studio from winter break and begin pottery making.
+Rich Conti, instructor.

 Become part of a team which will support our clay community and studio by creating pottery and helping maintain an organized and functioning studio.
 After our initial making session, we will meet up once a month to discuss and work on projects.
 This program is open for people who have the desire to volunteer their time and skills to produce and sell handmade pottery, created in the tradition and spirit of a Guild of craftspeople.